 Siegel’s offers discounted rates for those with special needs.
 Immediate family up to six people is only $10 with proper identification and a max of 500 special needs passes per season.
 When you are on the farm, you’ll notice plenty of areas to find a quiet place if your child is over-stimulated.

 Discounts for Siegel’s Cottonwood Farm

-We recommend buying your tickets online through the Siegel’s website before you go to save $3 per person.
-Purchase BounceBack Passes to come again the same year for only $5.
+We recommend buying your tickets online through the Siegel’s website before you go to save $5 per person.
+They also suggest following them on social media for occasional discount codes.

 There are currently no Groupons or Goldstar discounts available.

 Lockport, IL 60441